 Backup version retention rules

-With backup version retention backup versions (snapshots) that are older than retention period are deleted and backup items (ex. emails or files) are kept as long as there is at least one snapshot where the item is visible.
-Snapshot represents a state of the mailbox, drive, site or team at the specific point in time, a backup item (file/email) is visible in the snapshot if the item is present in the mailbox (drive, site or team) being backed up at the time of the backup.
-Please note that snapshot refers to all the items present in the corresponding mailbox (drive, site or team), not only the ones that were modified or created at the time of this snapshot.
-As a result, backup version retention cleans up items that were deleted or old item versions that were rewritten before current retention period start (these items are inaccessible in all the remaining snapshots).
+A backup item (file/email) is present in the snapshot if the item is present in the mailbox (drive, site or team) being backed up at the time of the backup.
+Please note that a snapshot includes all the items present in the corresponding mailbox (drive, site or team), not only the items that were modified or created at the time the snapshot was taken.

 How to configure and manage retention rules